symbiotic-engineering/OpenFLASH/README.md

 `test/time_comparison` for time comparisons of BEM (Capytaine), and `dev/` for various matlab experiments.

-## About The Open-flash Project
+## About The Matched Eigenfunctions Project (MEEM)

-The Open-flash Project is a Python package designed for solving boundary value problems using eigenfunction expansion methods.
+The Matched Eigenfunctions Project (MEEM) is a Python package designed for solving boundary value problems using eigenfunction expansion methods.
 It provides a modular framework for defining complex geometries, setting up multi-domain problems, performing numerical computations, and analyzing results, particularly in fields like fluid dynamics and acoustics.

 When referencing this work, please reference our `docs/citations.rst`